samiabra/assignment/README.md

 pip install PySide2

-pip install pysqlite3
+maybe: pip install pysqlite3

-pip install db-sqlite3
+maybe: pip install db-sqlite3

+maybe: sudo apt-get install python3-tk

 The appliacion uses database to store the result and the result will also be fetched from database and save in a json file.
 The application provides two different UIs (tkinter and Qt), you can decide which one you prefer (uncomment what you like and comment what you dislike)